vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

 **Result**

-At the end of a successful installation, `vic-machine` displays information about the new VCH:
+At the end of a successful deployment, `vic-machine` displays information about the new VCH:

 <pre>Initialization of appliance successful
 VCH Admin Portal: